TheHorscht/AdventureMode/ideas.md

  and you have to align a few things in a straight line this way Floor that collapses
 Do-not-jump room
-Gas caves for which you need the torch after water room

 Color robe: 6e482f colorize in gimp